Gimme gimme gimme

 I think it’s important to teach kids to give of themselves.
 The earlier they start with this practice, the more it will be a part of their lives.
 As they do this more often, they learn to see others’ needs, and that generosity of spirit is a good thing.
 Doing things for others as a family – be it help with a food or clothing drive, or help with a shelter, or sponsoring a family – can teach a valuable lesson.
 Kids learn that even one person can make a difference; they learn a heart-felt appreciation for what all they have; and they learn an appreciation and tolerance for people of all walks of life.
 And you know, it doesn’t have to be helping other people; you can help animals in need, too.
 Volunteering time at an animal shelter or helping an animal rescue organization can be a very rewarding experience.

-Last year we helped spread some holiday spirit by going caroling at the temporary military base set up here.
+Last year we helped spread some holiday spirit by going caroling at the temporary military base.
 The soldiers are away from their families and appreciate seeing kids, and while we may not be the finest choir out there, a group of people singing holiday carols enthusiastically can make anyone smile.
 Of course we included our kids so that they could enjoy the experience and also see how much difference a simple gesture can make.

 To us, it’s not about the getting.
 It’s about the spirit of Christmas.
-The more they see it, the more the kids will believe this, too.
+The more the kids see it, the more the kids will believe this, too.
 Our tree may not be surrounded by gifts, but more and more, our family (big and small) is realizing that being surrounded by the gifts of the season means more than having many packages under the tree.
+The memory of experiences together as a family last long after the physical packages are open.
 Happy holidays.
-May the spirit of the holidays be with you, too.
+May the spirit of the holidays be with you and yours, too.